lordtimzki/Top10MALanime/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+Contemplated so many times on how the design should look like, also had to refer to the mozilla web docs for the CSS.
+Really the only thing troubling was the CSS.

 ## License